Hot Topics Home and Family

 • Never give cash.
 Give your contribution by check or credit card to ensure that you have a record of the donation.
 Make checks out to the charity, not to an individual.
 If you choose to make a donation via a charity's website, check that the website is secure and that your computer is equipped with the latest anti-virus protection.
 Check for the padlock to the left of the URL search bar to ensure the site is secure.
 Do not send funds to anyone asking for bitcoin or cryptocurrency as these payments typically have no protections against fraud.

-• Don’t mail checks from public collection boxes: According to the US Financial Crimes Enforcement Network (FinCEN), the number of check fraud crimes nationwide has increased since 2020.
+• Don’t mail checks from public collection boxes: According to the US Financial Crimes Enforcement Network (FinCEN), the number of check fraud crimes nationwide continues to increase.
 To avoid this fraud, go directly to the post office to deposit mail.
 If you need to use a public U.S. Postal Service collection box, try to do so before the last pickup of the day to minimize the amount of time the check spends in the box.

 • Double Check before you deduct.
 Donations made to individuals or organizations that are not tax-exempt are not deductible.
 To find out if a donation will be tax deductible, research an organization’s tax-exempt status at the Internal Revenue Service Tax Exempt Organization Search.
 Request a receipt and track the status of your donation.